MODEL PORTFOLIO

 CreditSight View Comment

 Bangkok Bank’s strength has been its large corporate book and strong capital.
 It completed the acquisition of Indonesia’s Bank Permata (~12% of loans) in 2Q20 which reduced its CET1 ratio to 14%, but it has since rebuilt it to ~16%.
 Returns though have been lower due to thinner corporate margins, and we see greater NIM pressure on BBL than most peers from the turn in base rates.
-We also see a significant impact to the Thai economy from potential US tariffs, with ripple effects in the form of lower bank NIMs and higher credit costs.
-Disclosure from BBL is less than peers and bad loans jumped in 1Q25.
+Disclosure from BBL is less than peers and bad loans jumped in 1H25.
 However, we take comfort in BBL’s strong loss buffers and large corporate book.
-Still, we move BBL to U/P as we think it should trade at least flat to the top Indian and Philippine banks.
+We see a significant impact to the Thai economy and banks from potential US tariffs, with a bad tariffs outcome potentially leading to higher credit costs again.
+We have an Underperform rec.

 Recommendation Changed: April 22, 2025